smartshark/mecoSHARK/README.rst

 Installation
 ============
-The installation process needs a little bit more effort, as sourcemeter_ can not be publicly distributed.
-For a vanilla Ubuntu 16.04, we need to install the following packages:
+The installation process needs a little bit more effort, as OpenStaticAnalyzer_ cannot be bundled due to licene issues.
+For a vanilla
+Ubuntu 16.04, we need to install the following packages:

 .. code-block:: bash